MikeMtnsn/gitops-bookinfo/README.md

 ### Register your github repository in argocd
 Go to "manage your repositiroes..." aka "settings".
 Select *Repositories*.

+If the repos you want to use does not exist already create it.
+If it exist skip this step.

 Select *CONNECT REPO USING HTTPS*.